 I’m a 20-year-old sports photographer passionate about capturing memories through a lens.
-I’m a second year at Penn State University intending to major in photojournalism.
-My favorite sports to photograph are hockey, lacrosse and soccer.
+I’m a second year at Penn State University majoring in photojournalism and minoring in sports studies.
+My favorite sports to photograph are hockey and lacrosse.
 When i’m not doing photography, you can probably find me either listening to Lizzy McAlpine, doing yoga or watching hockey.

 This website uses cookies to improve your experience.